Day 173 of Year Long Roadtrip Following Scenic Byways in the USA

 I began an early morning in Canyonlands National Park in a light sprinkle.
-The map showed four short hikes that I wanted to cover before lunch as I wanted to reach Moab in time to find a campsite.
+The map showed four short hikes in Canyonlands that I wanted to cover before lunch as I wanted to reach Moab in time to find a campsite.
 In addition, if the sun came out, I wanted Petey to be comfortable in VANilla since dogs aren’t allowed on the trails.

-Before starting my hikes, I made a quick stop at the Wooden Shoe Overlook.
+Before starting the short hikes in Canyonlands, I made a quick stop at the Wooden Shoe Overlook.
 As usual, the weather played a part in shaping the sandstone into the current condition after thousands of years.
 Sorry, but I feel like I will be repeating this information for the next ten days while I tour Utah, thus the short description.

-I generally pick the longest trail to complete first which was a 2.4 mile loop called Slickrock Foot Trail.
+I picked the longest trail I planned to complete first which was a 2.4 mile loop called Slickrock Foot Trail.
 The trail, marked by cairns, basically follows a bare rock surface to four viewpoints.
 I couldn’t help but think if someone were to knock the cairns down or add additional ones in random places, I’d be in a world of hurt, as without the rock markers, I would have been wandering around a mesa overlooking Little Spring Canyon and Big Spring Canyon.

 The grey rock of the canyon used to be beneath the ocean.
-Fossilized remains of crinoids and brachiopods can be found in the limestone.
+Fossilized remains of crinoids and brachiopods hide in the limestone.
 The red and white rock of the Needles District is predominately sandstone.
 The contrasting colors along with the snow capped La Sal Mountains that stand in the background provided a lovely setting, even in the drizzle.